Skip to main content

 • Influence friends and peers not to use e-cigarettes 1

-Parent & Community Resources
+Parent and Community Resources

 It is important to that parents, caregivers, and community members stay informed when it comes to youth education and tobacco prevention.
 There are several resources available to parents, caregivers, and community members regarding the CATCH My Breath program and general knowledge about the youth vaping epidemic.
 2

 Access the CATCH My Breath Parent Toolkit.
-3 Catch My Breath flyer
+3

 Additional videos, presentations, and resources 4